brod4910/LanguageTranslation/README.md

 Will be using pickle to save weights of both networks after training.
 Will not be using numpy...(just kidding).
 Using Ethereum block chain (IPFS).
-(Not a framework but might as well add that in)
+(Not a framework but might as well add that in) Decided to use the Google Translate API for training purposes.
+Could not find reliable sources of dictionaries and translations.
+Will need to start pinging the server against the data that I currently have in English.